-It’s not completely hands-free as you’ll have to replace the bag once a month.
-But compare that to having to have to empty the bin after every cycle is night and day.
+It’s not entirely hands-free as you’ll have to replace the bag once or twice a month.

-This robot is a step in the right direction to having a true robot helper that will do the task for you.
+This robot is a step in the right direction to having a genuine robot helper that will do the task for you.

 Roomba I7+ vs. I7 vs. E5 Specifications

 Let’s compare the product specifications of these three robots.

 The Roomba E5, I7, I7+ are all available in online stores like Amazon and Walmart.
 Please check the links below for the latest prices.

 Please note I will earn a commission if you purchase through any of the links above.
 But at no additional cost to you, so it’s a win-win for both of us.